awsdocs/aws-iot-docs/developerguide/rule-destination.md

 }
 ```

-The fields of this message are defined as follows:
+The content of the confirmation request includes the following information:

 arn
 The Amazon Resource Name \(ARN\) for the topic rule destination to confirm\.

 confirmationToken
-The confirmation token\.
+The confirmation token sent by AWS IoT Core\.
 The token in the example is truncated\.
 Your token will be longer\.
+You'll need this token to confirm your destination with AWS IoT Core\.

 enableUrl
 The URL to which you browse to confirm a topic rule destination\.